-From the "Default Screen", it is possible to access the "UTILITY" menu by pushing the "UTILITY" button and the Sub-Menus pages can be selected by rotating the "NAV/PM1" encoder clockwise and counter-clockwise.
+From the "Default Screen", it is possible access the "UTILITY" menu by pushing the "UTILITY" button and the Sub-Menus pages can be selected by rotating the "NAV/PM1" encoder clockwise and Counter-clockwise.

-Once selecting the sub-menu page, using the "ENTER" button will access the Sub-Menu pages, again "scrollable" using the "NAV/PM1" encoder and accessible for parameter editing again pushing the "ENTER" button.

-Through the "ESC" button, it is any time possible to go back to the page preceding the "ENTER" button use.

-Once inside the Sub-Menus pages, several options can be scrolled and using the PM2 or PM3 encoders and selected/confirmed pushing the "ENTER" button.
+Once selecting the sub-menu page, using the "ENTER" button, you can access the Sub-Menu pages.
+Again "scrollable" using the "NAV/PM1" encoder and accessible for editing parameters by again pushing the "ENTER" button.
+Through the "ESC" button, it is possible at any time, to back through the pages.
+Once inside the Sub-Menus pages, several options can be scrolled through using the PM2 or PM3 encoders, and selected/confirmed by pushing the "ENTER" button.

-Note: In every Sub-Menu the option currently selected/running will have an asterisk " " showing to the right of the description on the LCD screen.
+Note: In every Sub-Menu, the option currently selected/running will have an asterisk " " showing to the right of the description on the LCD screen.

-Options that are not selected/running will be displayed without an Asterisk.
+Options that are not selected/running will be displayed without an asterisk.

-Pushing the ENTER button on an unselected option will mean an asterisk will then appear and this option will now take over as the currently selected/running option.
+Pushing the ENTER button, on an unselected option, will mean an asterisk will then appear and this option will now take over as the currently selected/running option.

-System Utilities Sub-menu - this sub-menu allows to access several operations related to the DS-SP24 Start Up and General Configuration:
+System Utilities Sub-menu - this sub-menu allows you to access several operations related to the DS-SP36 Start Up and General Configuration:

-UTILITY MENU - System Utilities -
+UTILITY MENU - System Utilities --